inkjet/pypostalcode/README.md

 ###pypostalcode

 This is a fork of Nathan Van Gheem's excellent pyzipcode package.
-The zipcode database has been replaced with Canadian cities and their postal codes, retrieved from `https://www.aggdata.com/download_sample.php?file=ca_postal_codes.csv`.
+The zipcode database has been replaced with Canadian cities and their postal codes, retrieved from 2011 census data from `http://www12.statcan.gc.ca/census-recensement/2011/geo/bound-limit/bound-limit-2011-eng.cfm`.
 The general usage is the same.

 Canadian postal codes are six characters with this format: A1A 1A1, where A is a letter and 1 is a digit, with a space separating the third and fourth characters.
 The first three digits are the forward sortation area (FSA), and the last three are the local delivery unit (LDU).